 Once you have been away from the abuse for a while, it is tempting to believe it was not as bad as you once thought.
 During these times, it’s important to reach out to one safe person or friend who has been there all along so you can be reminded of everything you shared when the memory was still fresh.

-Be prepared for this phase by keeping a journal and writing down all the reasons you decided to leave the toxic relationship behind.
+Be prepared for this phase by keeping a journal and writing down all the reasons you may decide to leave or why you decided to leave the toxic relationship behind.
 When negative emotions flood you, write them down.
 Then, when you find yourself confused or challenged by the healing process, pull out the journal to remind yourself of why you are on this journey to heal from emotional abuse.

 The Recovering Period